 Using a compiler frontend is not exclusive to LSPs.
 Other editors and tools utilize similar mechanisms without involving any server protocol.
 The definition of LSP also doesn’t mandate the use of a compiler frontend, and even without it, LSPs still face other significant issues.
 However, in practice, most LSPs follow this trend, and people often conflate these two concepts.
 In my opinion, LSP represents the worst of both worlds, as it not only suffers from some fundamental problems but also faces additional challenges due to the misuse of compiler frontends in these misplaced contexts.

 Editor parsing and compiler parsing are indeed different.
 However, there are some similar stages where deduplication makes sense.
-Unfortunately, this isn’t possible in our current ecosystem, due to all popular compilers being shipped and treated as black boxes.
-This is also one aspect of the current ecosystem, which I mentioned in the previous post, that should be reevaluated.
+Unfortunately, this isn’t feasible in the current ecosystem, since all popular compilers are shipped and treated as black boxes.
+This is also one of the broader issues I previously pointed out that deserves reevaluation.

 In this language, are you askin' how to maintain separate namespaces in symbol table, such that you can have foo(bar) and int(bar) be distinct, or do you want a parser lookahead type thing for it, or do you intend to have the function call syntax also be something different like the different casting is (assuming there's traditional things like function calls in this language) p.s. whats the dwelling name of the language in case we refer to it? im workin' on a custom shell called 'blush'